Renformation

 10 curtains are divided into two sets of 5 curtains to be coupled

-4 `And thou hast made loops of blue upon the edge of the one curtain, at the end in the joining; and so thou makest in the edge of the outermost curtain,
+4 `And thou hast made LOOPS OF BLUE upon the EDGE of the one curtain, at the END in the joining; and so thou makest in the EDGE of the OUTERMOST curtain, in the joining of the second.

 -